-BlackBerry wins $815-million in Qualcomm dispute; shares climb
+BlackBerry wins $815-million in Qualcomm dispute; shares jump

-BlackBerry Ltd. says it has been awarded $814.9-million in a binding interim arbitration decision in a dispute with Qualcomm Inc.
+BlackBerry Ltd. says it has been awarded $814.9-million (U.S.) in a binding interim arbitration decision in a dispute with Qualcomm Inc. over royalty overpayments.

 The two companies agreed last year to arbitrate a disagreement regarding whether Qualcomm’s agreement to cap certain royalties applied to payments made by BlackBerry under a license agreement.

+BlackBerry chief executive John Chen said the two companies have a longstanding relationship and continue to be valued partners.

+“We are pleased the arbitration panel ruled in our favour and look forward to collaborating with Qualcomm,” Chen said in a statement.

-BlackBerry says a final award including interest and reasonable legal fees will be issued after a hearing on May 30.
+BlackBerry said a final award including interest and reasonable legal fees will be issued after a hearing on May 30.

-BlackBerry's stock climbed more than 10 per cent in premarket action.Report Typo/Error
+Qualcomm said while it does not agree with the decision, it is binding and not appealable.

+The company said the decision is limited to provisions unique to BlackBerry’s license agreement with Qualcomm and has no impact on agreements with any other licensee.Report Typo/Error

 - BlackBerry Ltd$10.270.00(0.00%)